Life jackets: All your questions answered

 Types of life jackets

-Life jackets come in various types, each designed to cater to different maritime situations.
+Additionally, life jackets come in various types, each designed to cater to different maritime situations.
 The most common types include:

 1. Type I: Also known as offshore life jackets, these are designed for open, rough, or remote waters where rescue may be delayed.
 They provide the highest buoyancy and are typically bright in color for better visibility.